theintern/intern-tutorial/README.md

 *Note: See [this link](https://github.com/admc/wd#supported-methods) for all methods available for functional testing.*

 In the code above, we first use `remote.get` to load our HTML page using the `require` module.
-We then use `remote.waitForCondition` to wait at most five seconds for the global `ready` variable to become truth on the page - a simple manual mechanism for knowing when the remote HTML page is fully loaded.
+We then use `remote.waitForCondition` to wait at most five seconds for the global `ready` variable to become truthy on the page - a simple manual mechanism for knowing when the remote HTML page is fully loaded.
 Next, we use a series of [WD.js](https://github.com/admc/wd) commands to interact with the remote DOM - we find an element with an id of "helloWorld", click it, then wait for an alert window to show as expected.
 Each `remote` method returns a promise, which makes asserting aspects of our application very simple.
 Here, we add a callback to the `alertText` method, which receives the alerted message.
-We use the standard assertion interface to verify that the message is what we expect, then repeat the process for the button with an id of "helloFriend."
+We use the standard assertion interface to verify that the message is what we expect.
+We then repeat the entire process for the button with an id of "helloFriend."

 The final step for writing our functional test is to add information to the Intern configuration file we previously created so that Intern can find our new test module.
 Let's add the a `functionalSuites` array containing the AMD [module identifier](https://github.com/amdjs/amdjs-api/wiki/AMD#id-) of our test to the config file at `app/tests/intern.js`: